208.453.9800

 Main Case

-While it appears similar to the original T-56 in many respects, the main case and end plate of the T-56 Magnum have also undergone extensive modifications in order to safely handle extreme power loads from their intended applications.
+While it appears similar to the original T-56 in many respects, the main case and end plate of the Magnum have also undergone extensive modifications in order to safely handle extreme power loads from their intended applications.

 Throughout the transmission, provisions have been made, and material has been strategically placed, to prevent leaks under high-stress conditions and increase overall power handling capabilities.